|Cellular Immunology and Immunogenetics|

 In the majority of the patients, HIV infection progressively leads to a profound immune deficiency resulting from the dysfunction and ultimately the loss of helper CD4+ T lymphocytes.
 Our Unit studies the cellular and molecular mechanisms that underlie these dysfunctions, with a focus on the investigation of two major cytokines: IL-2 and IL-7.
 In addition, we aim at understanding how rare patients (less than 0.5%) maintain CD4+ T cell homeostasis and spontaneously control HIV replication in the absence of any treatment.
-Specifically, we are analyzing mechanisms that spare the Central Memory CD4+ compartment and allow efficient T cell responses in these “HIV Controller patients”, with the goal to design new vaccine strategies against HIV.
+Specifically, we are analyzing mechanisms that spare the Central Memory CD4+ compartment and allow efficient T cell responses in these “HIV Controller patients”, with the goal to characterize correlates of HIV protective responses.
+Altogether our investigations aim at devising new approaches for immunotherapy and new concepts in the design of vaccine strategies against HIV.

 IL-2 and IL-7 receptors in lymphoid homeostasis: fundamental aspects